agnivibes/nfl-pressure-index/README.md

 ## 🔬 Research Paper

 Aich, A., Bhattacharjee, D., & Saikia, H. (2025).
 Under Pressure: Integrating Machine Learning to Quantify Clutch Moments in American Football.
 International Journal of Sports Science and Coaching.
-[Manuscript Under Review}
+[Manuscript Under Review]

 ## 📊 Citation
 If you use this code or method in your own work, please cite: